ccifuentesr/cif21-multiplicity/README.md

 ## C. Cifuentes, J. A. Caballero and S. Agustí

 _One is the loneliest number that you'll ever do
-Two can be as bad as one, it’s the loneliest number since the number one
+Two can be as bad as one.
-'No' is the saddest experience you'll ever know
-'Yes', it's the saddest experience you'll ever know
-’Cause one is the loneliest number that you'll ever do_
+It’s the loneliest number since the number one_

 <a href="https://www.youtube.com/watch?v=DYzY7-V5vxY" target="_blank">One</a>, Harry Nilsson, _Aerial Ballet_ (1968)